-The return value of alarm() is 10 - 4 = 6 seconds, and it's stored into seconds\left.
+The return value of alarm() is 10 - 4 = 6 seconds, and it's stored into seconds left.
 The alarm is reset to 20 seconds, and the next SIGALRM will be delivered to the process 20 seconds after this second call.

 The alarm() system call has a few different applications.
-For one, a process can set an alarm prior to starting a long task that it might not complete if the input data set is unexpectedly large.
+For one, a process can set an alarm prior to starting a long task that it might not complete if the input dataset is unexpectedly large.
 When it receives the SIGALRM, it can stop the task.
 This way, the alarm prevents the process from spending too much time on a potentially endless task.
 A process can also set an alarm to perform a task at some future time, perhaps dependent upon the state of its data.

 The first program we'll write is a trivial one that just calls alarm() and then calls pause() to put itself to sleep until it receives a signal.
-In effect this program will act like the sleep command.
+In effect, this program will act like the sleep command.
 It expects the user to enter the number of seconds to sleep.
-We'll name it alarm\demo1.c.
+We'll name it alarm_demo1.c, shown in Listing 9-4.

-Listing 9-4: A program like the sleep command, that suspends itself for a given amount of time, using alarm() and pause()
+Listing 9-4: A program like the sleep command that suspends itself for a given amount of time using alarm() and pause()

 Because this program doesn't have a signal handler, when it receives the SIGALRM signal, the default action is taken, meaning the program terminates.
-I built the executable, naming it alarm\demo1, and ran it to demonstrate its behavior:
+I built the executable, naming it alarm_demo1, and ran it to demonstrate its behavior:

 '''

-$ ./alarm_demo1 10
+$ ./alarm demo1 10

 Sleeping for 10 seconds...

 Alarm clock # 10 seconds later

 '''

-The string "Alarm Clock" is written to the terminal when a process receives a SIGALRM and doesn't handle it.
+The string "Alarm clock" is written to the terminal when a process receives a SIGALRM and doesn't handle it.
 The next example is a modification of the preceding program.
 It differs in two ways:

-- Instead of calling pause(), it enters a loop in which it prints the elapsed time every second, by calling nanosleep() for a one-second sleep and printing when it times out. - This program catches the SIGALRM with a signal handler that prints a message to the terminal.
+- Instead of calling pause(), it enters a loop in which it prints the elapsed time every second by calling nanosleep() for a 1-second sleep and printing when it times out. - This program catches the SIGALRM with a signal handler that prints a message to the terminal.

-The program, alarm\demo2.c, is displayed in Listing 9-5.
+The program, alarm_demo2.c, is displayed in Listing 9-5.

 '''

-alarm_demo2.c #include "common_hdrs.h"
+alarm_demo2.c #include "common hdrs.h"

 #include <signal.h>

-#define DEFAULT_DELAY 5
+#define DEFAULT DELAY 5

 char MESSAGE[] = "Received a wake-up signal!\n";

 void catchalarm(int signum) / The signal handler for SIGALRM /

 {

-write(STDOUT_FILENO, MESSAGE, sizeof(MESSAGE));

-exit(EXIT_SUCCESS); / Exit the program. /

-}

 '''

-Listing 9-5: A program like the sleep command, that suspends itself for a given amount of time, using alarm() and a loop based on nanosleep()
+Listing 9-5: A program like the sleep command that suspends itself for a given amount of time using alarm() and a loop based on nanosleep()

 Notice that the signal handler for SIGALRM is safe since it doesn't call any functions that aren't async-signal-safe.
-It's an old style handler with a single argument, installed with sigaction().
-If the user doesn't supply an argument to this program, it defaults to a 5-second timeout, otherwise it uses the timeout specified by the user on the command line.
+It's an old-style handler with a single argument, installed with sigaction().
+If the user doesn't supply an argument to this program, it defaults to a 5-second timeout; otherwise, it uses the timeout specified by the user on the command line.
 A run of it looks like this: